neroshop/neroshop/external/curl/docs/INTERNALS.md

 Return Codes and Informationals
 ===============================

- I've made things simple.
+ I have made things simple.
 Almost every function in libcurl returns a CURLcode, that must be `CURLE_OK` if everything is OK or otherwise a suitable error code as the `curl/curl.h` include file defines.
-The very spot that detects an error must use the `Curl_failf()` function to set the human-readable error description.
+The place that detects an error must use the `Curl_failf()` function to set the human-readable error description.